We are at the forefront of providing the commercial sheep market with improved maternal genetics. (See our Lleyn sheep for sale.)

-My family and I are situated near the South coast of Devon between Dartmouth and Kingsbridge in an area of Devon known as the South Hams, which is a derivative of the Anglo-Saxon for "a sheltered place".
+Our business is situated near the South coast of Devon between Dartmouth and Kingsbridge, in an area of Devon known as the South Hams, which is a derivative of the Anglo-Saxon for "a sheltered place".
 Unfortunately this does not apply to much of our ground , which is on the top of the hills close to the coast, and on wet winter days the rain comes in at ninety degrees.
 Luckily for us, the Lleyns breed is perfectly adapted to this area and the British climate (in particular the wetter and windier parts).

-We were "doing" the sheep, beef and arable mixed farm system on the 375 acres when the headage and acreage based support system came to an end in 2005.
+We were running a mixed farm on the 375 acres when the headage and acreage based support system came to an end in 2005.
 This System has a lot going for it in terms of ground fertility and parasite reduction through cross grazing, but there are the capital inefficiencies associated with doing three enterprises coupled with the " jack of all trades master of none" that this business strategy inevitably produces on a relatively small scale family farm.
 We decided to specialize in sheep with reduced capital costs and the possibility of being a "master" of one production sector.
-Sheep were our natural inclination and this combined with the perceived natural international competitive advantage that we thought this sector has over the beef industry made it an easy choice.
+Sheep was our natural inclination and this combined with the perceived natural international competitive advantage, that we thought this sector has over the beef industry, made it a natural choice.

 In 2011 we started recording with Signet.
 This was the next inevitable forward step.
 I wanted to get a couple of years of back data under my belt to input at once, so we could hit the ground running.
-Signet is very important it allows a more complex level of in flock performance evaluation as well as a cross flock evaluation where there is flock connectivity.
-This evaluation looks at all current and historic data for the individual, the offspring and the individual's parentage as far back as is known, even if the data is recorded on other farms.
+Signet is very important as it allows a more sophisticated performance evaluation, as well as a cross flock evaluation where there is flock connectivity.
+This evaluation looks at all current and historic data for the individual, the offspring and the individual's parentage as far back as it is known, even if the data is recorded on other farms.